celsiusnarhwal/RIL/docs/index.md

 <hr/>

 !!! warning "RIL overrides `.npmrc`"
     Custom `.npmrc` files will not work in projects using RIL.
+This is intended behavior.

     If you use a custom `.npmrc` file, you should migrate to [`bunfig.toml`](https://bun.sh/docs/runtime/bunfig), which RIL does not touch.
     If you must use `.npmrc` specifically, please [open an issue](https://github.com/celsiusnarhwal/RIL/issues) and